 The struggle of both families to come to terms with personal losses, past and present, and the character flaws that have shaped their worlds, is a dominant theme in the play, as is the deeply significant and tender relationship between Quick Lamb and his damaged brother Fish.
 A second, often powerfully emotional strand in the narrative, concerns the developing relationships and coming of age stories of the Lamb and Pickle children.

 Cloudstreet is fundamentally about belonging– relationship to land and family, and the places deeply engrained in the psyche of all peoples.
-These concepts are made accessible through the aboriginal narrator and the spirits of the young indigenous girls who inhabit the piano room.
+These concepts are made accessible through The Old Uncle and the spirits of the young Indigenous girls who inhabit the piano room.
 The house itself becomes a character that surrounds its people, past and present– as does the theme of water and the rivers that run through the lives of these complex characters.

 Cloudstreet will play from the 20-28th of May 2022 at Glenbrook Theatre.

 This play contains coarse language, derogatory terms, strong sexual references, implied violence, sounds of gunshots, references to suicide and self-harm.

 Ainslie has been a theatre practitioner for more than 30 years, as a director, designer, producer and writer in Australia, New Zealand and the UK.
 She is a passionate advocate for theatre, and the arts generally being accessible to everyone, and believes the Arts make a vital contribution to healthy communities, social justice and understanding ourselves.